 We realize that divorce can be very difficult.
 There are many choices to worry about, including what to do with the home.
 There are generally two alternatives regarding the house - it can be put on the market and the proceeds divided, or one party can "buy out" the other.
 In either case, one or both parties should commission an appraisal of the common real estate.

-Contact us R. Scott Pierce Appraisal Services can help if you need an appraisal dealing with a divorce or other allocation of assets.
+Contact us if your needs include an appraisal related to a divorce or other separation of assets.